intel/neural-compressor/docs/source/sq_medium_blog_new.md

 However, due to the model accuracy and computational consumption, per-tensor or per-channel are usually adopted.

 For more details, please refer to [INC docs](https://github.com/intel/neural-compressor/blob/master/docs/source/smooth_quant.md).
+In which

 ## SmoothQuant and our enhancement
 ### SmoothQuant